Things to do in Whangamata

 Rain, rain go away, come again another day.
 Well, not in Whangamata.
 Rain or shine, this town offers families with a range of activities to keep everyone entertained for a holiday away in The Coromandel.

-8. Escape to a local pub or eatery
+7. Escape to a local pub or eatery

 Take cover from the rain in one of Whangamata’s many pubs.
 All lined up on Port Road, you can bar hop down the road to some of the best pubs in The Coromandel.
-From Whangamata Club INC, The Lincoln, Sixfortysix (well known for their incredibly delicious food!) or The Port Road Project, you won’t run out of pubs and cafes to taste test craft beers at.
+From Whangamata Club INC, Sixfortysix (well known for their incredibly delicious food!) or The Port Road Project, you won’t run out of pubs and cafes to taste test craft beers at.

-9. Get cultured at an art gallery
+8. Get cultured at an art gallery

 Things to do in Whangamata – The gallery is one of the best activities to do in Whangamata when there’s bad weather